NVIDIAGameWorks/Opacity-MicroMap-Samples/README.md

 ## Minimum Requirements

-Any Ray Tracing compatible GPU:
+Any RTX GPU:
 - RTX 4000 series
 - RTX 3000 series
 - RTX 2000 series

 ## Usage

+OMM:
+- Set baker settings in the UI and press Bake OMMs
+- For CPU baker it is recommended to use cache

 Navigation:
 - Right mouse button + W/S/A/D - move camera
 - Mouse scroll - accelerate / decelerate
 - F1 - toggle "gDebug" (can be useful for debugging and experiments)
-- F2 - go to next test (only if *TESTS* section is unfolded)
-- F3 - toggle emission
 - Tab - UI toggle
 - Space - animation toggle
-- PgUp/PgDown - switch between denoisers

-OMM:
-- Set baker settings in the UI and press Bake OMMs
-- For CPU baker it is recommended to use cache

 Notes:
 - Check "Show all settings" in the UI to see rendering setting.

 ## OMM Workflow

-1. Bake OMM data with omm_sdk
+1. Bake OMM data with Opacity Micro-Map SDK
 2. Use OMM data to build OMM with corresponding API functions
 3. Build BLAS using OMM